 Many different types of organisations, both corporate and not-for-profit, employ nutritionists.
 'You can also work in nutrition related organisations or the food industry providing advice around formulation of healthy products, food analysis or the application of food regulations and safety standards,' she adds.

 These are things Deakin prepares its students for.
 With a Bachelor of Nutrition Science, you will have the opportunity to gain at least 75 hours of workplace training through an industry placement.

 Dr Milte says the priorities for some nutritionists have shifted with our changing environment.
 'Another growing area for nutritionists is food sustainability.
 This means looking at how to ensure a healthy food supply that is distributed equitably across our population (and the world).
 The focus is reducing waste, impacting global warming and supporting the health of our farming systems and environment.'

 The clearest way to understand the difference between dietitians and nutritionists is to think of dietetics as a specialisation on top of your nutrition studies.
 Dietitians have the added qualifications to work one-on-one with patients in a clinical context.
 So, what does a dietitian do?

 Dr Milte says, 'Dietitians can work in any of the areas that nutritionists work but, additionally, they can provide nutrition advice for treatment of a broad range of diseases and health conditions.
 They can work clinically with individuals who have conditions such as diabetes, food allergies, gastrointestinal disorders and they provide nutritional advice to help them manage their conditions.'

 Sports dietetics is another popular field, with most major sporting clubs hiring dietitians.
-This bodes especially well for Deakin's dietetics graduates, as it’s the number one sport science university in Australia.
+This bodes especially well for Deakin's dietetics graduates — we're one of the top-ranked sport science schools in the world.*